-- Very good multitasking behavior due to a high degree of computer utilization and a low demand for central memory. - The central memory size used can be freely configured without any limitation on the model size. - The disk space used can be partitioned on several disks without any logical partitioning (e.g. optimum disk utilization in a workstation network). - There are practically no limits on the model size and no explicit limits exist within the software.
-Even models with many million degrees of freedom can be handled. - By using well-established libraries like BLAS for matrix and vector operations, PERMAS is adapted to the specific characteristics of hardware platforms and thus provides a very high efficiency.

-- Another increase of computing power has been achieved by an overall parallelization of the software. - By simultaneous use of several disks (so-called disk striping) the I/O performance can be raised beyond the characteristics of the single disks. - Disk I/O can be avoided at all, if large memories are used.
+- Very good multitasking behavior due to a high degree of computer utilization and a low demand for central memory. - The central memory size used can be freely configured - without any limitation on the model - The disk space used can be partitioned on several disks - without any logical partitioning (e.g. optimum disk utilization in a workstation network). - There are practically no limits on the model size and no explicit limits exist within the software.
+Even models with many million degrees of freedom can be handled. - By using well-established libraries like BLAS for matrix and vector operations, PERMAS is adapted to the specific characteristics of hardware platforms and thus provides a very high efficiency. - Another increase of computing power has been achieved by an overall parallelization of the software. - By simultaneous use of several disks (so-called disk striping) the I/O performance can be raised beyond the characteristics of the single disks. - PERMAS can be invoked using an option for using direct I/O. If PERMAS DMS-Files are put on SSD systems, the I/O is performed directly to these systems, which can reduce run time for I/O bound jobs significantly (see Fig. 9). - Disk I/O can be avoided at all, if large memories are used.
 The memory size may readily exceed 256 GB.